TPapiernik/Module_18_Challenge/README.md

 ![Figure 1](Images/Figure_01_bokeh_plot.png "Figure 1")

-In summary, the Four Clusters are essentially two outliers, one with 100% of the Coins Mined with a Large Coin Supply (Class 1: 'BitTorrent'), and one with a Large Coin Supply with a Small Amount of the Coins Mined (Class 2: 'TurtleCoin').
+In summary, the Four Clusters consist of two outliers, and two clusters.
+One outlier with 100% of the Coins Mined with a Large Coin Supply (Class 1: 'BitTorrent'), and one with a Large Coin Supply with a Small Amount of the Coins Mined (Class 2: 'TurtleCoin').
 Implicit in their names is their respective
 statuses: Torrents go fast and collide against their boundaries, Turtles go slow and steady towards the finish line, which can sometimes be quite distant.

-Beyond these outliers, there is a third diffuse group with Six (6) members who have either a Moderate Coin Supply, a Moderate Number of Coins Mined, or both.
+Beyond the outliers, there is a third diffuse cluster with Six (6) members who have either a Moderate Coin Supply, a Moderate Number of Coins Mined, or both.
 (Class 3: 'EliteCoin', 'MoonCoin', 'ByteCoin', 'gCn Coin', 'Newton Coin', 'Qwertycoin')

-The remaining 524 cryptocurrencies are members of Class 0.
+The remaining 524 cryptocurrencies are members of cluster Class 0.
 They all have both a relatively Small Coin Supply, and a relatively Small Amount of the Coins Mined.

 -- END --